-His career as a cinematographer has now spanned two decades and has taken him across the globe filming with directors & producers on many different types of films.
+His career as a cinematographer has now spanned over two decades and has taken him across the globe filming with directors & producers on various projects.
 He has worked on feature length documentaries that have taken years to complete, television documentaries with strict broadcast deadlines, TV & web series with leading personalities, award winning feature films as well as high end branded content and TV commercials.
 This wide range of experience across cultures, working styles and technologies stands him in good stead while working on any project.

-Mrinal’s documentary credits include the Primetime Emmy nominated, Tribeca and HotDocs winner for 2012, ‘The World Before Her’ directed by Nisha Pahuja, the BAFTA winner (2010) & Emmy nominated, ‘Terror in Mumbai’ & ‘The Battle for Haiti’ (BAFTA winner 2011) both directed by Dan Reed.
+Mrinal’s documentary credits include ‘To Kill a Tiger’ (Best Canadian Feature Film, TIFF 2022), ‘The World Before Her’ ( Primetime Emmy nominated, Tribeca and HotDocs winner, 2012), both directed by Nisha Pahuja.
+He also filmed the BAFTA winner (2010) & Emmy nominated, ‘Terror in Mumbai’ & ‘The Battle for Haiti’ (BAFTA winner 2011) both directed by Dan Reed.
 Other films with Reed include ‘Terror at the Mall’ (BAFTA nomination 2015), ‘The Ground Zero Mosque’ (Channel 4/PBS) and ‘Children of the Tsunami’ (BBC/SWR).

 More recently he worked on some of the episodes of the Christiane Amanpour series for Netflix : Sex & Love around the World and the Marcus Samuelsson series for PBS : No Passport Required.

-Mrinal’s last feature film, ‘Court’ was an astounding critical success winning 19 awards internationally including 2 Lions at the 2014 Venice International Film Festival and Golden Lotus for Best Feature Film at the 2015 National Awards.
+Mrinal’s last feature film, ‘The Burdened’ was filmed on location in Aden and premieres at Berlin in 2023.
+Mrinal also filmed ‘Court’ which was an astounding critical success winning 19 awards internationally including 2 Lions at the 2014 Venice International Film Festival and Golden Lotus for Best Feature Film at the 2015 National Awards.
 He was second unit Cinematographer on Danny Boyle’s 2009 multi Oscar winning ‘Slumdog Millionaire’.
-His other feature films include Amit Dutta’s “Nainsukh” for the Reitberg Museum in Zurich and Pryas Gupta’s “Siddharth” (Grand Jury Prize, Asia Pacific Screen Awards, 2008).
+His other feature films include Amit Dutta’s ‘Nainsukh’ for the Reitberg Museum in Zurich and Pryas Gupta’s ‘Siddharth’ (Grand Jury Prize, Asia Pacific Screen Awards, 2008).